Long Term Conditions

 Long term conditions or chronic diseases are conditions for which there is currently no cure, and that are managed with drugs and other treatments.

 All patients with a long-term condition should have an annual review (or ‘health MOT’).
-The first part of this is with our health care assistant Brian, or one of our nurses (Lisa or Monica).
+The first part of this is with our health care assistant Brian, or one of our nurses.
 At this appointment we will take a blood sample, check your blood pressure, and update other health data.

 If you have more than one long term condition (sometimes referred to as multi-morbidity), we will ask you to complete an additional questionnaire to ask more about how your conditions affect you.